Author: Erin M. Reid-Eriksen, Littler Mendelson, PC

 Employers commonly require new hires to assign their legal rights in work-related inventions to their employer.
-That assignment is generally accomplished through an assignment of invention agreement (sometimes referred to as work-for-hire agreements).
+That assignment is generally accomplished through an assignment of invention agreement (sometimes referred to as a work-for-hire agreement).
 These agreements can be valuable, especially for employers in the technology sector.
 Whether an employee's invention is work-related is often a point of controversy between the employer and employee.
-That issue may turn on a number of factors:
+That issue may turn on a number of factors, including:

 - Whether the employee developed the invention on his or her own time; and